Highnote is looking for a skilled web software engineer to help us build a truly unique communication tool for audio creators and their teams.

 - You are an effective communicator, whether it’s via Slack, Zoom, or in person.
 You can articulate your thoughts and opinions with sensitivity and empathy for others.

-- You are an experienced code reviewer and technical collaborator.
-You can effectively help other teammates improve their contributions through detailed and relevant feedback while maintaining a culture without blame or fear of making mistakes.
+- You are an engaged code reviewer and technical collaborator.
+You help other teammates improve their contributions through detailed and relevant feedback while maintaining a culture without blame or fear of making mistakes.

 - You think about and understand your work deeply.
 Because of this, you can explain things clearly in different ways to all different audiences (especially non-technical ones) without losing detail or context.

-- As an experienced product team member, you always consider future business, user, and team needs when making decisions.
-You’re able to collaborate effectively with other departments to build solutions that reflect the whole team’s priorities, not just engineering.
+- As part of the product team, you always consider future business, user, and internal needs when making decisions.
+You collaborate with other departments to build solutions that reflect the whole company’s priorities, not just engineering.

 In joining an early stage team, you’ll have unprecedented control over your trajectory, and can play a big role in how we define career development at Highnote for team members to come.
 To read our current thinking on different engineering team roles, learn more here →